-You can assign the following types of values to parameters:
+The following types of values may be assigned to parameters:

 - Constant real number

 - Algebraic expression of real values

 - Predefined function

 - Circuit value

 - Model value

 To invoke the algebraic processor, enclose a complex expression in single quotes.
 A simple expression consists of one parameter name.